Highlight: Machu Picchu

 If you’re not hiking the Inca trail to the citadel, you will need to buy train tickets from Ollantaytambo to Aguas Calientes (Machu Picchu town).
 Note that you will be leaving from Ollantaytambo, not Cusco, though the two are close together.
 I’d recommend getting to see the town and the ruins of Ollantaytambo while you’re there, too, because the town is super pretty and the ruins looked amazing!

 From Aguas Calientes, you will need to take the bus to Machu Picchu, which is about half an hour up mountain.
-You can walk it if you want, but that will probably take a lot of time and energy.
+You can walk it if you want, but that will take a lot of time and energy.
+Plus the road is very steep on the sides and not very wide.
 I’d recommend booking your tickets in advance to avoid lines on your actual visiting day.
 There’s a lot of accommodation in Aguas Calientes if you want to sleep there before or after your trip, but it is a sleepy town rather than a bustling one.

 You need to have your ticket to Machu Picchu ready.
 Even if you’re hiking the Inca trail and don’t need a bus or train ticket, you’ll still need to book a date for your Machu Picchu ticket, so plan accordingly.
 The citadel itself deserves a few hours and you can also add extensions to Machu Pucchu Mountain or Huayna Picchu Mountain.
 Huayna Picchu is the mountain behind the structures in all the famous pictures, like you can see above.
 It also has some architecture, as well.
 You can go up Machu Picchu Mountain, which has the Sun Gate (entrance to the city).
 I didn’t do either because of time but both looked amazing.
-Because of the size of the site and energy required, you definitely can’t do all three in one day unless you start very early and end late.
 Please by careful when on the mountain because it can get slippery and dangerous at parts.